Show the package imports

 import pandas as pdThe target variable is the median house value for California districts, expressed in $100,000’s.
 This dataset was derived from the 1990 U.S. census, using one row per census block group.
 A block group is the smallest geographical unit for which the U.S. Census Bureau publishes sample data (a block group typically has a population of 600 to 3,000 people).

-MedInc median income in block groupHouseAge median house age in block groupAveRooms average number of rooms per householdAveBedrms average # of bedrooms per householdPopulation block group populationAveOccup average number of household membersLatitude block group latitudeLongitude block group longitudeMedHouseVal median house value (target)1from sklearn.datasets import fetch_california_housing
+MedInc median income in block groupHouseAge median house age in block groupAveRooms average number of rooms per householdAveBedrms average # of bedrooms per householdPopulation block group populationAveOccup average number of household membersLatitude block group latitudeLongitude block group longitudeMedHouseVal median house value (target)sklearn.datasets library

 return_X_y=True ensures that there will be two separate data frames, one for the features and the other for the target